In this workshop, you will learn to navigate Cockpit and examine its features and capabilities.

 You can monitor and administer several servers at the same time.
 Just add them with a single click and your machines will look after its buddies.

-Cockpit also makes it easy to monitor and administer Docker containers running on Cockpit-managed servers such as Project Atomic hosts.
+Cockpit makes it easy to monitor and administer Docker containers running on Cockpit-managed servers such as Project Atomic hosts.
+Some of the capabilities include:

-Resource limits enforced by the CGroup subsystem in the Linux kernel
+Adjusting resources available to containers (Resource limits are enforced by the CGroup subsystem in the Linux kernel.)

 More CGroup policy controls to come